Hanging bowl

 Hanging bowls are a distinctive type of artefact of the period between the end of Roman rule in Britain in c.
-410 AD and the emergence of the Christian Anglo-Saxon kingdoms during the 7th century.
-The surviving examples have mostly been found in Anglo-Saxon graves, but there is general agreement that they reflect Celtic traditions of decoration.
+410 AD and the emergence of the Christian Anglo-Saxon kingdoms during the 7th century, continuing rather later.
+The surviving examples have mostly been found in Anglo-Saxon graves, but there is general agreement that they reflect Celtic traditions of decoration, albeit sometimes combined with Anglo-Saxon influences.